keelungchen/MBIO630_FinalProject/FinalProject_Yan.md

-The geographical distribution of the fringing reefs morphology and its correlation with biological data in Middle and Western Pacific
+The geographical differences of the fringing reefs morphology and its correlation with biological data in Middle and Western Pacific
 ================
 Yan
 2022-10-19

-## Abstract

 ## Introduction